shradhahere/cervical-cancer-analysis/README.md

-Sure, here is a sample `README.md` file that you can use for your GitHub repository.
 This README includes all the necessary steps and information to help others understand and deploy the project using AWS services.

 ```markdown
 # Cervical Cancer Risk Factors Analysis